paranoid-software/elemental-cms/pypi.md

 It relays on MongoDB to store the metadata, pages content, snippets content, dependencies information, and user sessions data.

-More details can be found [here](https://paranoid-software.getoutline.com/share/a300ec8e-4bc6-47c0-aba0-fbe1f80f1623) on the official documentaion site.
+More details can be found [here](https://paranoid.software/en/elemental-cms/docs) on the official documentaion.